New Jersey’s Dastardly Dirty Diaper Dumper Has Finally Been Caught

 At least three times a week, Friedman would dump the diapers in one area before changing locations and times, making it difficult for officers to catch the suspect, police told Southern New Jersey’s Vineland Daily Journal.”

 Friedman has been apprehended and questioned.
 But it is not clear what his motivation was for doing it, nor was there any mention of his mental state.
-The 68 year old grandfather was dumping the disposable diapers of his grandchild.
+The 68-year-old grandfather was dumping the disposable diapers of his grandchild.
 He could have just thrown them away.

 Friedman’s statement to the police does not do much to clear up the situation.
 According to Friedman, the diaper dumping was a game he played by avoiding police detection.